skalarproduktraum/phd-thesis/chapters/scenery.md

 * __Mesh rendering__ — segmentation results or simulation results are also often produced in a mesh format, so the software also has to support these.
 Furthermore, localisation microscopy produces collocation points, which can also be interpreted as vertices and rendered as such.
 * __Out of core volume rendering__ — the size of volumetric data produced in imaging experiments or simulations is constantly growing, while e.g. bandwidth — be it network or memory bandwidth — and graphics memory do not grow at the same rate.
 As a result, the software has to support datasets that do not fit into the GPU memory anymore.
-* __Clustering__ — the software needs to be able to run on multiple machines in order to distribute the rendering workload, and synchronise scene content, e.g. for running on Powerwall systems[@woodward2001powerwall; @Papadopoulos:2015bw] or CAVE systems[@CruzNeira:1992vt].
+* __Distributed Rendering__ — the software needs to be able to run on multiple machines in order to distribute the rendering workload, and synchronise scene content, e.g. for running on Powerwall systems[@woodward2001powerwall; @Papadopoulos:2015bw] or CAVE systems[@CruzNeira:1992vt].
 * __Cross Reality__ — the software has to support both virtual and augmented reality rendering modalities, such as head-mounted displays (HMDs).
 * __Vulkan/OpenGL support__ — To harness the power of current GPUs, the software should support the state-of-the-art rendering APIs Vulkan, and also provide a fallback to OpenGL 4.0+ in case Vulkan is not supported on the platform[^openglnote].